 The first-year program at CSULB pays special attention to the development and improvement of fundamental academic skills that are critical to student success in college.
 Every CSULB student will be expected to demonstrate mastery of key academic skills early in the course of study within the first year.
-Among the skills most central to success are oral and written communication in English, mathematical concepts and quantitative reasoning, and analytical and critical thinking.
-Students also need a solid foundation in skills for learning, including information literacy and basic technology skills.
+Among the skills most central to success are English composition, analytical and critical thinking, oral communication, and mathematical concepts and quantitative reasoning.
+Students also need a solid foundation in skills for learning, including information literacy and digital literacy skills.